TerezaRokos/JavaScript-1---Kelvin-Weather/README.md

 # JavaScript-1---Kelvin-Weather
-Elementary project
+Elementary projects using JavaScript

+DogYears - Converting human's age into dog years.
-Converting Kelvin to Celsius, then to Fahrenheit.
-Using JavaScript.
+Kelvin - Converting Kelvin to Celsius, then to Fahrenheit.